-Why do you use Neutrik, Rean, Switchcraft and Hi-Con Connectors?
+Why do you use Neutrik and Rean Connectors?

 Simply because they're the best.
 We've made cables using every connector out there and these are the ones that have the lowest failure rate.
 They're extremely reliable components and have been used by touring professionals for decades.